JennifferLockwood/python_learning/README.md

 # Python Learning
-Python exercises from two books, ans some websites
+Python exercises from two books, and some websites